Mohammedziad599/BazarApi/BazarOrderApi/README.md

 order api uses the MVC ( Model View Controller ) pattern to implement the API Functionality, but the View of this pattern is not used because this will only returns json data.

+To see how this api produces log see {RootFolder}/.log/Order

 ## Api Architecture

 The api has been developed using MVC pattern and using the repository pattern for abstracting the database operation